Bob Pavlak: The 1978 Election Controversy

 However, the court declined to overturn the election results.
 Article 4, Section 6 of the Minnesota Constitution provides that "Each house shall be the judge of the election returns and eligibility of its own members."
 The Minnesota Supreme Court interpreted Section 6 as ousting the courts of jurisdiction over the Pavlak case.
 Section 6, the court held, was "an absolute grant of constitutional power [to the legislature] which may not be delegated to or shared with the courts."
 Accordingly, the justices concluded that "we have no jurisdiction to issue a final and binding decision in this matter, and our opinion by statute will be and by the Minnesota Constitution must only be advisory to the House of Representatives."

-The Minnesota House of Representatives ultimately resolved the issue in a party-line vote.
-The 1978 election saw the House of Representatives evenly divided between the DFL and the Independent-Republicans, 67 seats to 67.
+The Minnesota House of Representatives ultimately resolved the issue on a party-line vote.
+The 1978 election saw the House evenly divided between the DFL and the Independent-Republicans, 67 seats to 67.
 But House rules barred members from voting on their own election contests.
 Consequently, with Pavlak unable to participate in the vote, the House voted 67 to 66 to vacate Pavlak's seat and order a new election.

-Pavlak mounted a new campaign for his seat but he lost the June 19, 1979 special election to Frank J. Rodriguez Sr., the first Hispanic elected to the Minnesota House of Representatives.
+Pavlak mounted a new campaign for his seat but he lost the June 19, 1979 special election to Frank J. Rodriguez Sr., the first Latino elected to the Minnesota House of Representatives.